normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

         ...
     }

 This works with some reflection magic which is used when you create the `AtomicLongFieldUpdater` instance.
-The passed in fieldname (in this case atomic) will be used to lookup the declared volatile field.
+The field names passed in as argument (in this case atomic) will be used to lookup the declared volatile field.
 Thus you must be sure it matches.
 And this is one of the weak things when using Atomic*FieldUpdater as there is no way for the compiler to detect that those match.
 So you need to keep an eye on this by yourself.

 You may ask you self about if it worth it at all?
 As always it depends...
 If you only create a few thousands instances of the class that use Atomic* it may not worth it at all.
 But there may be situations where you need to create millions of them and keep the alive for a long time.
 In those situations it can have a big impact.

 In the case of the [Netty Project](http://netty.io) we used `AtomicLong` and `AtomicReference` in our `Channel`, `DefaultChannelPipeline` and `DefaultChannelHandlerContext` classes.
-A new instance of `Channel` and `ChannelPipele` is created for each new Connection that is accepted or established and it is not unusal to have 10  (or more ) `DefaultChannelHandlerContext` objects per `DefaultChannelPipeline`.
-For Non-Blocking Servers it is not unusal to handle a very big amout of concurrent connections, which in our case was creating many instances of the mentioned classes.
+A new instance of `Channel` and `ChannelPipeline` is created for each new connection that is accepted or established and it is not unusal to have 10  (or more ) `DefaultChannelHandlerContext` objects per `DefaultChannelPipeline`.
+For Non-Blocking Servers it is not unusal to handle a large amout of concurrent connections, which in our case was creating many instances of the mentioned classes.
 Those stayed alive for a long time as connections may be long-living.
-One of our users was testing 1M+ concurrent connections at this time and saw a big amount of heap space taken up because of the `AtomicLong` and `AtomicReference` instances we were using.
-By replacing those with AtomicField*Updater we was able to save about 500M of memory which in combination with other changes made a difference of 3 GB less memory usage.
+One of our users was testing 1M+ concurrent connections and saw a large amount of the heap space taken up because of the `AtomicLong` and `AtomicReference` instances we were using.
+By replacing those with AtomicField*Updater we were able to save about 500 MB of memory which, in combination with other changes, reduced the memory footprint by 3 GB.

 For more details on the specific issue please have a look at those two issues: [#920](https://github.com/netty/netty/issues/920) and [#995](https://github.com/netty/netty/issues/995)

-On thing to note is that there is no `AtomicBooleanFieldUpdater` which you could use to replace `AtomicBoolean`.
+On thing to note is that there is no `AtomicBooleanFieldUpdater` that you could use to replace `AtomicBoolean`.
 This is not a problem, just use `AtomicIntegerFieldUpdater` with value 0 as false and 1 as true.
 Problem solved ;)

 ## Gimme some numbers
-So after all of this it would be nice to actually proof it.
-So let us do some simple test here.
-We create a Class which will contain 10 AtomicLong  and 10 AtomicReference instances and instance the class itself 1M times.
+So after all of this it would be nice to actually prove it.
+So let us do a simple test here.
+We create a Class which will contain 10 `AtomicLong` and 10 i`AtomicReference` instances and instantiate itself 1M times.
 This kind of mimic the pattern we saw within [Netty](http://netty.io).

 Let us first have a look at the actual code: